hmcts/ccd-docker/PostgresV11.md

 ```

-##  Settings
+##  Settings for CCD docker
-* add CCD_POSTGRES_11 in your local terminal bash file
+* Add CCD_POSTGRES_11 env var to your local terminal bash file
-* export CCD_POSTGRES_11=ccd-shared-database-v11 in your terminal
+* Export CCD_POSTGRES_11=ccd-shared-database-v11 in your terminal
 ```$xslt
  export CCD_POSTGRES_11=ccd-shared-database-v11
 ```
-* uncomment CCD_POSTGRES_11 in your .env file
+* Uncomment CCD_POSTGRES_11 in your .env file
 ````
 #Postgres V11
 CCD_POSTGRES_11=ccd-shared-database-v11
 ````

-1) Open a new terminal, make sure that CCD_POSTGRES_11 has been set.
+1) Open a new terminal, make sure that CCD_POSTGRES_11 var has been set.
 2) Stop and start ccd docker again
 3) Stop old DB container

-* get your container id for instance: a210d7e11a5b
+* Get the old DB container id, for instance: a210d7e11a5b
 ```
 docker ps | grep compose_ccd-shared-database
 ```

-* stop the container
+* Stop the container
 ```
 docker stop a210d7e11a5b
 ```
-* comments ccd-shared-database section in the backend.yml
+* Comments ccd-shared-database section in the backend.yml

 ## Switch back to old DB
-1) unset CCD_POSTGRES_11 value from the terminal
+1) Unset CCD_POSTGRES_11 value from the terminal
-2) uncomment CCD_POSTGRES_11 in your .env file
+2) Comment CCD_POSTGRES_11 in your .env file
 ```
 #Postgres V11
 #CCD_POSTGRES_11=ccd-shared-database-v11
 ````
-* uncomment ccd-shared-database section in the backend.yml
+* Uncomment ccd-shared-database (OLD DB) section in the backend.yml

-1) Open a new terminal, make sure that CCD_POSTGRES_11 has been unset.
+1) Open a new terminal, make sure that CCD_POSTGRES_11 var has been unset.
 2) Stop and start ccd docker again